 Kratom Warriors: We’re sounding the alarm.
-If Scott Gottlieb continues to spew his lies about kratom, the DEA will schedule it.
-A few days ago, we recognized the anniversary of the Notice of Scheduling for kratom.
+A few days ago, we recognized the anniversary of the Notice of Scheduling for Kratom.
 Make no mistake, they tried to schedule kratom once and the FDA wants to do it again.
 We need your help today to save kratom from being scheduled.
 Actually, we need your help right now.
-CLICK HERE TO MAKE A DONATION TO HELP IN THE FIGHT.
-Scott Gottlieb has declared war on kratom and he is filling Twitter, social media, and the mainstream media with one attack after another with one lie after another.
-Gottlieb is saying kratom is a dangerously addictive opioid that kills people.
+The FDA has declared war on kratom and is filling the mainstream media with one attack after another.
+They are saying kratom is a dangerously addictive opioid that kills people.
 The scientists say that is not true – not even close.
-Scott Gottlieb’s audience is not just the DEA.
-He is talking directly to state policy makers too.
-And Gottlieb’s anti-kratom campaign is working in some places.
+The FDA’s audience is not just the DEA.
+They are talking directly to state policy makers too.
+And their anti-kratom campaign is working in some places.
 That is why we are asking for your help right now! ~Dave Herman

 Pretty startling, right?